alexreg/typer/docs/tutorial/testing.md

 Import `CliRunner` and create a `runner` object.

-This runner is what will "invoke" or "call" your command line application.
+This runner is what will "invoke" or "call" your command-line application.

 ```Python hl_lines="1  5"
 {!../docs_src/testing/app01/test_main.py!}